AnchorPhil9/Crypto_Unsupervised/README.md

-# Crypto_Unsupervised
+# Unsupervised Machine Learning with Cryptocurrency Data
 We have been tasked to create a report on cryptocurrencies being traded.
 For this project, we have obtained cryptocurrency data from CryptoCompare.
-Once we process all the data for currently traded cryptocurrencies, we will use unsupervised machine learning to group that data together and gain a better view of it.
+Once we process all the data for currently traded cryptocurrencies, we will use unsupervised machine learning to group that data together and gain a better view of the cryptocurrency market.

+## Data Processing
+A quick glance of the starting data shows us three important parameters: trading status, crypto supply, and crypto mining.
+To prepare the data for unsupervised machine learning, we used astype(int) and other DataFrame functions to isolate data for currently traded data.
+Given the variety of cryptocurrency prooftypes and algorithms to account for in our analysis, we used get_dummies on the **"Prooftype"** and **"Algorithm"** columns for standard scaling.
+In turn, we use Principal Compenent Analysis (PCA) to reduce the dimensions of the scaled data to just 3 dimensions, which will make things easier for our machine learning work.